aspose-total/Aspose.Total-Products/total/en/net/conversion/dotx-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOTX to CSV or Online App" h2="Export DOTX to CSV via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOTX to CSV conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOTX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to CSV.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily include DOTX to CSV conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a wide range of features and capabilities that can be used to create powerful applications.

+The process of converting DOTX to CSV involves two simple steps.
+Firstly, Aspose.Words for .NET can be used to export DOTX to HTML.
+This component provides a wide range of features and capabilities that can be used to create powerful applications.
+It enables developers to easily create, modify, convert and render documents in various formats.
+It also provides support for a wide range of document formats, including DOTX.

+Once the DOTX document has been converted to HTML, Aspose.Cells for .NET can be used to convert HTML to CSV.
+This component provides a wide range of features and capabilities that can be used to create powerful spreadsheet applications.
+It enables developers to easily create, modify, convert and render spreadsheets in various formats.
+It also provides support for a wide range of spreadsheet formats, including CSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}